LEARNAcademy/syllabus/react/props.md

 ![dice game](../assets/dice-game.png)

 - As a user, I can see an application called Dice Roller
-  - As a developer, I can create a React file structure with `App.js` as my stateful component
+  - As a developer, I can create a React application with `App.js` as my stateful component
   - As a developer, I can create two child components that will accept props from `App.js`
 - As a user, I can click a box and see the outcome of my current "roll"
   - As a developer, I can pass a method from `App.js` to my dice component to display a number between 1 and 6